HBO's Watchmen isn't a superhero show, it's a western -- and a weird one

 In fact, making sense of the show as a whole will take a while.
 It's up there with Westworld in terms of how many dense storylines and character arcs interweave.
 Every frame is filled with enough details and motifs to fill a whiteboard or a Reddit subforum, although not everyone wants their TV to feel like homework.
 If you've read the original comic you have a headstart, but not much -- it's so divorced from the source material and so full of tangled storylines that some viewers may find it as impenetrable as Superman's skin.
 The alternative is a fun sweepstake with your friends about who lasts longest at keeping track of the threads instead of just sitting back and letting the weirdness wash over you.

 Fortunately the weirdness is really weird.
 Even if it won't become clear what's going on until the end or even until you've watched it again, there's tons of striking, intriguing and novel imagery on display.
-Like AMC's delightfully bizarre Legion before it, HBO's Watchmen wholeheartedly embraces the freedom of its comic roots, spiralling into surrealness that piques the interest enough to come back for the next instalment.
-The freak flag really flies during glimpses into the life of a mysterious character played by Jeremy Irons, teasingly parcelled out across the episodes.
+Like FX's delightfully bizarre Legion before it, HBO's Watchmen wholeheartedly embraces the freedom of its comic roots, spiraling into surrealness that piques the interest enough to come back for the next installment.
+The freak flag really flies during glimpses into the life of a mysterious character played by Jeremy Irons, teasingly parceled out across the episodes.
 When earthbound investigations meander, these jolts of absurdity and insanity give each episode a real charge.

 With so much going on the show isn't can't always keep the plates spinning at top speed.
 Sister Night feels like she's meant to be the protagonist, but the show seems to forget about her for occasional stretches, and that makes her investigation seem to be spinning its wheels rather than moving forward.